Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 # Profile 2: DASH and HLS Ingest General Considerations # {#dash_ingest}

-   Profile 2 is designed to ingest a [=streaming presentation=] composed of [=manifest objects=] and [=media objects=] in to receiving entities that provide either pass-through functionality or limited processing of the content.
+   DASH/HLS is designed to ingest a [=streaming presentation=] composed of [=manifest objects=] and [=media objects=] to receiving entities that provide either pass-through functionality or limited processing of the content.
    In this mode, the [=ingest source=] prepares and ingests all the [=Objects=] intended for consumption by a client.
    These are complete [=streaming presentation=] including all manifest and media objects.

-   Profile 2 exists independently of Profile 1.
+   DASH/HLS ingest exists independently of Profile 1.
 The requirements below encapsulate all needed functionality to support Profile 2.
 The requirements listed for Profile 1 in section #general_Protocol_Requirements_p1 do not apply to Profile 2.
    General shared requirements are covered in section #general.
+In case CMAF used as track format, compatibility between two profiles can be achieved.

  ## General requirements ##{#DASH_General}
    ### Industry Compliance ###{#Industry_compliance}

        1. The [=streaming presentation=] ingested MUST be either MPEG DASH [[!MPEGDASH]] or HTTP live Streaming [[!RFC8216]] conforming.
        2. The ingest source MUST support the use of fully qualified domain names to identify the [=receiving entity=].